Academic Programs Catalog

 Dow STEM Scholars

-The Dow STEM Success Scholars (DSS) Program is designed for in-state first-year students who scored under an 11 on the MSU Math Placement Test and are planning on a Science, Technology, Engineering, or Math (STEM) major.
-The Program allows students to take a specially-focused online Math course during the summer prior to their starting at MSU.
-From specifically designed Dow STEM chemistry and math courses to activities and field trips, this program is demonstrated to boost DSS students’ academic success in STEM fields with a dedicated Dow advisor and peer mentors.
-Enrollment is limited to the first 120 students who apply, so—if you are a Michigan resident planning on a STEM major as an MSU freshman and scored under 11 on the Math Placement Test.
+The Dow STEM Scholars (DSS) Program is designed for students who scored under an 11 on the MSU Math Placement Test and are pursuing a degree in a Science, Technology, Engineering, or Math (STEM) major.
+The program enables students to take a specialized online math course during the summer before they begin at MSU.
+Through the Dow STEM math course, engaging activities and fieldtrips facilitated by dedicated Dow STEM staff and peer mentors, the program has shown significant success in enhancing DSS student’s academic and career achievements in STEM fields.
+Active Dow STEM Scholars are eligible for Dow STEM Funding to participate in high impact experiences such as research, internships and education abroad.
+Enrollment is limited to the first 80 students who apply, so—if you are a US resident planning on a STEM major as an MSU first- year student and scored under 11 on the Math Placement Test.

 Academic Advisement